amendelson/usc-course-spring-2019/week7/README.md

 Leaflet is a popular library for creating maps — and it's open source.
 We're pro-maps and pro-open source in this class.

-Download [this index.html file](index.html) to get started with the tutorial.
+Download [this index.html file](files/index.html) to get started with the tutorial.
 We'll go through it together, step by step.

+*Here's [a finished version](files/finished.html) of the file*.

 ---